vjchele/System-Design-Interview-Preparation/README.md

 # SYSTEM DESIGN PREPARATION
-Here's a list of links and references that all help one prepare for System design interviews
+Here's a list of links and references that could help in preparing for System design interviews.
+I have tried to compile a working list from various sources.
+Good Luck!

 ## <a name='start'> Start Here </a>